 The state requires the form to be filled out in order for the student to be exempted from testing.
 No substitutions for or altered versions of the form will be accepted, and students without a signed form will be expected to participate in testing.
 Families with concerns or who otherwise wish to express their views about the form should contact the Oregon Department of Education, 255 Capitol St NE, Salem, OR 97310; (503) 947-5600 or their state Legislators.
 Look up the name and contact information for your State Legislators: www.oregonlegislature.gov/findyourlegislator/leg-districts.html

-What about other state tests like OAKS Science, optional Social Science, or the English Language Proficiency Assessment (ELPA)?
+What about other state tests like OAKS Science, optional Social Science, the English Language Proficiency Assessment (ELPA), or the Kindergarten Assessment?

 The Oregon Kindergarten Assessment is composed of the following three measures: Early Literacy, Early Math, and Approaches to Learning.
 The assessment is designed to focus on domains that are strongly linked to third grade reading and future academic success as well as to align with current assessment practices in Oregon’s Kindergarten and elementary schools.
 The information provides a snapshot of communities and schools on the skills that students have when they enter Kindergarten.
 School-level test windows must begin no later than the first day of the district’s school year and must last for at least six calendar weeks.
 Districts may exempt any student enrolling in Kindergarten in the last three weeks of the school-imposed test window from participating in the Kindergarten Assessment.